wazuh/wazuh-documentation/source/user-manual/agentless-monitoring/agentless-examples.rst

 Integrity check Linux
 ---------------------

-For linux systems, it's possible to set a list of directories in the configuration and Wazuh will do the integrity check inside the remote box.
-This option is for linux based systems.
-You need to configure the ``type`` option to ``ssh_integrity_check_linux``
+For Linux systems, set the ``type`` as ``ssh_integrity_check_linux`` as referenced below.
+A space-separated list of directories may be referenced in the configuration section using the arguments tag.
+Using this configuration, Wazuh will do an integrity check on the remote box.

+The below example is configured to monitor the ``/bin`` and ``/etc /sbin`` directories

 ::